 The domain of mental health can be greatly impacted due to self-fulfilling prophecies.
-Only exacerbated by the cyclical properties that they can acquire which I outlined above.
-This can lead to them playing a major role in both the development and deepening of depression and anxiety.
+Only exacerbated by the cyclical properties that they can acquire, which I outlined above.
+This can lead to them playing a major role in developing and deepening depression and Anxiety.

 In terms of depression, it is not uncommon for someone suffering it to have some rather negative beliefs about themselves.
 These could include feeling worthless, unlovable, incapable of doing anything correctly and that they are utterly helpless.
-Unfortunately these thoughts can lead to people giving up on fighting though the dark period in their lives and working to pull themselves out of it.
-The thoughts of hopelessness are particularly damaging in this sense, as if you do not believe that you can pull yourself free of the depression even if it may be a very difficult task, why would you even bother expending that energy?
+Unfortunately, these thoughts can lead to people giving up on fighting through the dark period in their lives and working to pull themselves out of it.
+The thoughts of hopelessness are particularly damaging in this sense.
+If you do not believe that you can pull yourself free of the depression, even if it may be an arduous task, why would you even bother expending that energy?

 The same can apply just as well to cases of Anxiety.
 If you believe that a situation is going to be terrifying, you are going to have a much higher chance of being scared stiff.
-This gets considerably worse if you end up having to run from a situation, as your brain is wired to consider anything you run from as a dire threat indeed, and that will only give more evidence to further validate the fear and deepen the mental cycle.
+This gets considerably worse if you end up having to run from a situation, as your brain is wired to consider anything you run from as a dire threat indeed.
+That will only give more evidence to further validate the fear and deepen the mental cycle.

-It is the impact of self-fulfilling prophecies on mental health that has recently prompted groups of psychologists, such as those found at the University of Bath to investigate the impact of mental health labels and diagnosis.
-Additionally studies have been conducted on the impact of such labels on children, and how they can give rise to negative self-fulfilling prophecies.
+The impact of self-fulfilling prophecies on mental health has recently prompted groups of psychologists, such as those found at the University of Bath, to investigate the impact of mental health labels and diagnosis.
+Additionally, studies have been conducted on the impact of such labels on children and how they can give rise to negative self-fulfilling prophecies.
 Leading to some cases of something minor morphing into a full psychological condition.

 In short, be very careful how you describe those around you.
-You might give rise to a self-fulfilling property, or accidentally act in a manner which further validates their own negative beliefs about themselves.
-Of course in reverse, if you say something positive about them you might give some evidence to break the cycles and greatly help them.
+You might give rise to a self-fulfilling property or accidentally act in a manner that further validates their own negative beliefs about themselves.
+Of course, in reverse, if you say something positive about them, you might give some evidence to break the cycles and greatly help them.